up button arrow

 Speak with a state-licensed commercial insurance professional.
 The agent can assess your business needs and guide you to the best choice of coverage to fit them.

-Speak with a credible Texas-licensed insurance agent for questions regarding the type of landlord coverage you may need.
+Speak with a credible Texas-licensed insurance agent for questions regarding the type of landlord coverages you may need.

 Specific coverage needs often influence how much landlord insurance is needed in Texas.
 You need landlord building coverage that can rebuild your property in the event of a covered peril.
 Factors such as property condition, age, location, property upgrades, and claims history, can also determine how much coverage you need.